Pppp1116/content-license-policy/README.md

 ### 2.2.
 Extended Definition of Non-Commercial Use

-For this Policy, “Non-Commercial” means **you may not receive direct or indirect monetary compensation** in exchange for access to, or use of, the Content.
+For this Policy, “Non-Commercial” means **you may not receive direct or indirect monetary compensation** in exchange for access to, or use of, the Content, including any form of money, cryptocurrency, credits, gifts, sponsorships, affiliate commissions, or other valuable consideration, whether paid by end-users, sponsors, or platforms.

 This includes, but is not limited to: